julianheavyside/STAT545-hw01-heavyside-julian/README.md

 - [ ] create new repo
 - [ ] edit README.md
-- [ ] add rmd and md for Gapminder
+- [ ] add R Markdown file, and set output to Markdown as well
+- [ ] do some things to gapminder data in the markdown document
-- [ ] reflect on feelings and stuff
+- [ ] reflect on feelings

 ### My process